 Afro-Baroque New Orleans and the Jazz era

 There is a marvelous recording of music from The Ursulines’ manuscript, performed by the French early music group Le Concert Lorrain.
-EDIT APRIL

 (…)